 Step #5: Apply a Second Coat (If Needed)

-Inspect your ash wood surface once the stain has dried for a full 24 hours – if you want to darken it more, simply apply another coat and wipe away any excess along the beautiful wood grain.
+Check the ash wood surface after the stain has dried for a full 24 hours.
+If you want to darken it more, simply apply another coat and wipe away any excess along the beautiful wood grain.

 This extra cure time is essential before sealing with your topcoat of choice, so be sure to let it sit 8 to 24 hrs before doing so!